Wiet Huidekoper: Career

-Spring 2000 Huidekoper became the consultant designer for the Dallara-Chrysler LMP1 for the French Oreca racing team.
+In Spring 2000 Huidekoper became the consultant designer for the Dallara-Chrysler LMP1 for the French Oreca racing team.
 The car was originally designed for the Judd V10 in 4.0 litre trim, until Oreca bought the rights to the car and had the Chrysler engine fitted for the 2001 season.
 For 2002 the cars were converted back to take the Judd V10 engine and continued to compete successfully in all major Sportscar Championships until 2005.

 In 2001 Huidekoper was appointed by Dallara to be the project leader/chief designer for the 3.5 litre V6 Formula Nissan car.
 In 2003 the car became known as the Formula Renault 3.5 for the Formula Renault World Series, when Renault gained control of the Nissan Motor Company.
 These cars continued to be raced successfully in this form until the end of 2015 and were the stepping stone for a number of Formula-1 drivers.

 In October 2002 Volker Strycek appointed Huidekoper technical director of Opel Performance Center.
 Huidekoper was responsible to develop the DTM programme for the 2003 season.
 Previously Opel struggled to compete with Audi and Mercedes.
 Huidekoper set up a new design team and improved the decision-making process with regard to technical changes to the car.
 With Peter Dumbreck and Alain Menu scoring several podium finishes for the marque during 2003.
 At the end of that season Huidekoper left Opel.

 In total Huidekoper designed over 35 different racing cars for various categories with their collective production number exceeding 800 cars.
-Today Huidekoper is active in the automotive industry through his engineering consultancy Motorsports Design Consultants Ltd in the UK for various racing organisations and to develop carbon composite products for the automotive industry such as crash energy absorbing structures, wheel rims, chassis structures, etc..
-Huidekoper holds patents for automotive hub systems, "hub-centre-steering" solutions for motor cycles, carbon composite automotive wheel rims and folding bicycles.
+At the end of his life, Huidekoper was active in the automotive industry through his engineering consultancy Motorsports Design Consultants Ltd in the UK for various racing organisations and to develop carbon composite products for the automotive industry such as crash energy absorbing structures, wheel rims, chassis structures, etc. Huidekoper held patents for automotive hub systems, "hub-centre-steering" solutions for motor cycles, carbon composite automotive wheel rims and folding bicycles.